oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

 * Identify application outages and resources that are down
 * Review open alarms by severity
 * Review the performance of resources across an enterprise
-* Dynamically investigate other key performance metrics
+* Investigate other key performance metrics on the fly

 ### Prerequisites